bioexcel/qmmm_benchmark_suite/README.md

 for the organic molecule are created using the General Amber Force Field (GAFF) [2] and the water molecules are modelled using the SPCE model [3].
 We selected the BLYP functional as the XC functional in keeping with the simulations performed in [1].
-An energy cut-off of 300 Ry for the plane waves was found to be suitable.
+An energy cut-off of 400 Ry for the plane waves was found to be suitable.

-### ClC-19 and ClC-253
+### ClC

-The ClC-19 and ClC-253 systems consist of a (ClC-ec1) chloride ion channel embedded in a lipid bilayer (PDB-ID: 1KPK), which is solvated in water.
-The ClC-19 and ClC-253 systems contain 19 and 253 QM atoms respectively, and therefore these systems represent a small and large QM subsystem within a large MM subsystem (150,925 atoms in total).
+ClC consists of a (ClC-ec1) chloride ion channel embedded in a lipid bilayer (PDB-ID: 1KPK), which is solvated in water.
+Two variants are included for this system - ClC-19 and ClC-253 which differ only in having respectively 19 and 253 atoms treated quantum mechanically, representing a small and large QM subsystem within a large MM subsystem (150,925 atoms in total).
 These systems are taken from [1] but adapted slightly to reduce the number of QM atoms (by removing waters treated with QM).
 The QM regions are modelled using the GPW method with the DZVP-MOLOPT-GTH basis set and the BLYP XC functional and the corresponding pseudopotentials.
 An energy cut-off for the plane waves of 300 Ry was found to